 Since the team at West Chester Dental Arts started doing Sedation Dentistry over 15 years ago, they have been able to provide dental care to hundreds of patients who were not receiving care mostly due to fear.
 West Chester Dental Arts has been able to help these people go from a life of pain and discomfort to a life where they can smile with pride and eat and chew without concern.

-If Sedation Dentistry is something you feel you can benefit from, we want to extend a personal invitation to come in for a free sedation consultation and a full mouth series of X-rays – a diagnostic tool necessary for evaluating your dental treatment.
+If Sedation Dentistry is something you feel you can benefit from, we want to extend a personal invitation to contact our office for a free sedation consultation and a full mouth series of X-rays – a diagnostic tool necessary for evaluating your dental treatment.
 The staff here looks forward to answering any questions you may have and helping you wipe away your fears and discomforts.